Azure/arm-deploy/README.md

 * `parameters`: Specify the path or URL to the Azure Resource Manager deployment parameter values.
 Or local / remote value file.
 * `deploymentMode`: `Incremental`(default) (only add resources to resource group) or `Complete` (remove extra resources from resource group) or `Validate` (only validates the template).
 * `deploymentName`: Specifies the name of the resource group deployment to create.
-* `failOnStdError`: Specify whether to fail the action when std error is not null.
+* `failOnStdErr`: Specify whether to fail the action if some data is written to stderr stream of az cli.
+Valid values are: true, false.
+Default value set to true.

 ## Outputs
 Every template output will be exported as output.